fe1ixxu/BiBERT/README.md

-This is the repository for our paper "BERT, mBERT, or BiBERT?
-A Study on Contextualized Embeddings for Neural Machine Translation" accepted in EMNLP 2021.
+This is the repository for our EMNLP 2021 paper "BERT, mBERT, or BiBERT?
+A Study on Contextualized Embeddings for Neural Machine Translation".

 ## Prerequisites
 ```